REsteche/Google_Scholar_Bot/README.md

 ## Requirements

-  * `scholar.py` package already included in this repo to avoid bugs due to future branches
+  * `scholar.py` requirement already included in this repo to avoid bugs due to future branches
   * `telegram.ext.py` which can be conda/pip installed from cmd line easily by official site instructions

 ## Badges